u23529807-oss/git-BFB_Project/README.md

 ## Overview

-The BFB321 Supply Chain Management Web App streamlines coordination across construction projects by giving managers real-time visibility into:
+The BFB321 Supply Chain Management Web Application improves coordination on construction projects by providing management real-time visibility into:

 - Material orders and suppliers
-- Inventory health (OK / Low / Reorder)
+- Inventory health (OK / LOW / ORDER)
 - Delivery progress and ETAs
 - Building sites (Working / WIP)

-Built entirely with HTML, Bootstrap, JavaScript, and Chart.js, the app stores data locally using LocalStorage for instant, persistent demo use.
+The application has been fully developed using HTML, Bootstrap, JavaScript and Chart.js and uses LocalStorage to store data locally for instant and persistent demo usage.

 ---